 Pending action not yet performed.

-For FR, the cases for which QINS must be considered as a quantity to receive (i.s.o. a quantity to instruct) are not clear.
-Therefore FR would like to have a new indicator (for example OPTF or ADDB ?) to indicate its usage and avoid confusion.
+One feedback from received from an FR NMPG representative: the cases for which QINS must be considered as a quantity to receive (i.s.o. a quantity to instruct) are not clear.
+Having a new indicator (for example in OPTF or ADDB ?) to indicate its usage would avoid confusion.

 ISITC/US are also in favor of it as instructions and over-instructions must be done simultaneously.